 Stream habitat restoration project planned for Saturday, September 12 at Riverbend Park in Middlebury (map).
 The project includes removal of blown down trees that have caused log jams threatening to warm our favorite trout stream.

 This notice serves as an invitation and a call out for your assistance.
 We need volunteers to make this project a success.
-We have duties for everyone, whether you are a young body builder capable of lifting heavy stones or feeble and elderly delivering water bottles to the laborers we can use your help.
+We have duties for everyone, whether you are a young body builder capable of lifting a whole tree or feeble and elderly delivering water bottles to the laborers we can use your help.

-The project is scheduled for June 1, 8 and 9.
-We plan to get started at around 8:30 to 9:00 am and end in the afternoon.
+We plan to get started at around 8:00 am and end at noon.
 We will be meeting at Riverbend Park, 511 E. Warren St. Middlebury, IN.
 You, of course being a volunteer, are at liberty to come and go as required.
-Any assistance you can provide would be appreciated, even if it is only part of one day.
-A lunch will be provided in the early afternoon.
-All you need to bring is an old pair of work waders and some gloves that are suited for working wet.
+Any assistance you can provide would be appreciated, even if it is only part of the day.
+All you need to bring is some gloves that are suited for working wet.
+We will be working in the water so you may want to bring your waders or you can wet wade.
 All other tools and equipment will be provided.